embrajs/reactivity/README.md

 </details>

 <details>
-<summary>Flexible abstractions of state and actions.</summary>
+<summary>🧩 Flexible abstractions of state and actions.</summary>

-In the days of Flux model, we often used a single store to hold the state and actions to mutate the state.
+In the days of Flux reducer model, we often used a single store to hold the state and actions to mutate the state.
 This was nice for reasoning about the state, but it also introduced a lot of boilerplate code.

 Later on, a pattern with state and action glued together was introduced, like `redux-actions`. `@embra/reactivity` takes this a step further by providing a more simple and flexible abstraction of state and actions.